azuredevcollege/aidevcollege/day2/Formrecognizer/Formrecognizer.md

 az cognitiveservices account create --name 'formrecognizer'-$prefix --resou rce-group <NAME OF YOUR RESOURCE GROUP> --kind FormRecognizer --sku F0 --location westeurope
 ```
+**Hint**: In case you have already created a Form Recognizer resource with the free tier (F0) previously, change the sku to "S0".

 Now we need to get the key and endpoint of our resource.